wiseman-timelord/Chat-Gradio-Gguf/README.md

 ```

 ### Notation
-- v1, after ~v1.10.x I tried to implement more up-to-date model handling, ie qwen3.5 deepseek 3.2(?), etc, and clearly claude or whatever else I used was confused, and corrupted things.
-For now one would search around in the releases for a version that runs for example Qwen3 level models.
-I may release a v1 legacy release/fork later. v1 version will remain intended for, Windows 7-11 and ubuntu 22-25, compatiblity.
+- v1, after ~v1.10.x I tried to implement more up-to-date model handling, there were issues with running the scripts, the overcomplicated scripts being an AI challenge.
+May release a v1 legacy release/fork later. v1 legacy version if it happens be, Windows 7-11 and ubuntu 22-25, compatiblity.
+Possibly something like Corqui would have to be stripped from it.
 - Windows is my main OS, so Check for recent v1 versions mentioning work on ubuntu if you use that (it was likely being tested/used at such points).
 - Changing height of session log height as shown in media section requires restart of GUI, to re-initialize the complicated and fragile dynamic UI through browser fake GUI interface.
 - The "Cancel Input/Response" button was impossible for now; Attempted most recently, 2 Opus 4.5 and 2 Grok, sessions, and added about ~=>45k, but then required, "Wait For Response" for Gradio v3 and Cancel Input for Gradio v4.
 Instead there is now a dummy "..Wait For Response.." button.